 Looking at my expenses, you have seen a slight uptick in food, travel, and recreation spending, but it’s not too much.

-One thing that is definite, my housing expense is much higher than college living, but I’ve also been very lucky to have been in a place to house hack and negate a good chunk of this expense.
+One thing that is definite, my housing expenses are much higher than college living, but I’ve also been very lucky to have been in a place to house hack and negate a good chunk of this expense.

-In the next few years, it will be interesting to see how these trends continue as I now live with my girlfriend.
+In the next few years, it will be interesting to see how these trends continue.

 If marriage and kids come into the picture, there will have to be some more lines added to the spreadsheet! 🙂